‘Santa Clarita Diet’ Season 3 Release Date Revealed By Netflix

 — TVLine.com (@TVLine) February 14, 2019

 The trailer does hint around the fact that the “happy” couple will be exploring the concept of “forever.”
-What the future holds for their relationship as human and zombie as well as Sheila’s lifespan as a zombie remains to be seen as we move forward into Season 3 of the dark comedy.
+What the future holds for their relationship as human and zombie, as well as Sheila’s lifespan as a zombie, remains to be seen as fans move forward into Season 3 of the dark comedy.

-There are a lot of loose ends up in the air going into Season 3, which is likely going to keep fans on the edge of their seat, as no one quite knows which story lines are going to get explored this.
+There are a lot of loose ends up in the air going into Season 3, which is likely going to keep fans on the edge of their seat, as no one quite knows which storylines are going to get explored.

 The third season of #SantaClaritaDiet – starring Drew Barrymore and Timothy Olyphant – will drop on Netflix March 29 https://t.co/h4KUqU6aJa pic.twitter.com/TLIS3VepZx